The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Erasure helps, but can it hurt?

 \section{Erasure helps, but can it hurt?}

-The results from the previous section appear conclusive: linear concept erasure removes spurious information from embeddings that distort similarities.
-At the same time, we might wonder: is it possible that erasure degrades the embeddings in subtle ways that our evaluations fail to detect?
-Although LEACE is designed to avoid unwanted distortions, it is possible the trained eraser removes ``desirable'' information that may support other tasks.
+The results from the previous section appear conclusive: linear concept erasure effectively removes spurious information from embeddings that distorts similarities.
+At the same time, we must ask whether erasure might also degrade embeddings in subtle ways that our evaluations fail to detect.
+Although LEACE is designed to minimize unwanted distortions, the trained eraser may inadvertently remove ``desirable'' information that may support other tasks.

-In this section, we explore this question with additional evaluations on out-of-distribution (OOD) benchmarks.
-The experiments are designed to answer whether applying an eraser trained for a specific domain unintentionally harms general-purpose semantic representations.
-While our main experiments in the previous section target domain-specific differences, real-world deployment of embedding models often involves cross-domain tasks.
-We thus benchmark our models against diverse evaluation datasets from MTEB, \cite{muennighoff-etal-2023-mteb}, determining whether erasers trained to isolate certain information also degrade performance in unrelated tasks.
+In this section, we address this question through additional evaluations on out-of-distribution (OOD) benchmarks.
+These experiments test whether applying an eraser trained for a specific domain unintentionally harms general-purpose semantic representations.
+While our main experiments in the previous section focused on domain-specific differences, real-world deployment of embedding models often requires robust cross-domain performance.
+We thus benchmark our models against diverse evaluation datasets from MTEB \cite{muennighoff-etal-2023-mteb} to assess whether erasers trained to isolate certain information also degrade performance in unrelated tasks.